kennetchau/tradingrecorder/README.md

 # tradingrecorder
-A simple python script to record your trading activity.
+A simple python script to record your trading activity and save it to a csv after you're finished your trading activity.

 # Package used:
 * datetime